patrbrun/patrbrun/README.md

 ### Hi there 👋

 My name is Patricia.
-I'm a Quality Engineer looking for new opportunities.
+I'm a data-driven engineer looking for new opportunities.

-- 🌱 Interested in test automation for mobile and web.
-- 🔭 Currently deep-diving into Python.
+- 🔭 Currently deep-diving into Python, SQL and analytics.
 - ⚡ I like to make 2D digital art.

 ---